babla45/status_for_solved_cf_problem_extension/readme.md

 2. You'll see a comparison panel with options to:
    - Include/exclude the current profile user in comparison
    - Add multiple handles via the "Add multiple handles" button
+   - **Reorder users**: Click and drag the drag handle (⋮⋮) next to any username to reorder them in the table
    - View a color-coded comparison table showing solved problems by rating
+   - Hover over any row to see the handle name in a tooltip
 3. The comparison table shows:
    - Number of problems solved by each user, grouped by rating
    - Total solved count for each user
    - Option to remove users from comparison
+   - Drag handles for reordering (except for the primary user)

 ### Supported Pages
 - User submissions pages: `/submissions/username`